 Note: For the 2013-14 academic year, the Office of Financial Aid will not begin processing alternative loans until after July 1, 2013.
 Due to time limits on credit approval, it is recommended that families wait until after July 1 to apply for alternative loans.

 You are not obligated to borrow from this list of lenders and may use any private lender of your choice.

-The Merrimack College Office of Financial Aid recommends the use of private educational loan programs after all other types of financing options (federal student and federal parent loan programs) are considered.
+The Merrimack College Office of Financial Aid recommends the use of private educational loan programs after all other types of financing options are considered.